21 Ways To Repurpose Plastic Containers: Easy Craft Ideas

 If the containers are tiny, you can use them to keep drawers organized.
 Place a few containers inside to hold small items like elastic bands, twist ties, coins, take-out packets, wine charms, candles, batteries, etc.

+You can use yogurt containers to keep your fridge organized.
 Strawberry containers or similar types can be useful for collecting small items such as legos, small toys, craft supplies, brushes, etc.

 11. Plant pot